denisecase/starting-spark/README.md

 2. Download Spark: <https://spark.apache.org/downloads.html> (e.g., to Downloads folder).
 3. Use 7zip to extract, extract again.
 4. Move so you have C:\spark-3.2.1-bin-hadoop3.2\bin
 5. Download the correct version of winutils for the associated Spark from <https://github.com/cdarlint/winutils/> into the spark bin folder.
-6. Optional: Create C:\tmp\hive and in your new bin folder, open Command Window as Admin and run winutils.exe chmod -R 777 C:\tmp\hive
+6. Recommended: Star the repo to say thanks for providing this helpful service.
-7. Set System Environment Variables:
+7. Set System Environment Variables - be sure to match the version you actually download.
     - SPARK_HOME = C:\spark-3.2.1-bin-hadoop3.2
     - HADOOP_HOME =C:\spark-3.2.1-bin-hadoop3.2
     - Path - add %SPARK_HOME%\bin